 Attractive 1925 calendars brought out by the Girl Scouts are now available.
 The colors are dark blue on a background of gray.
+Each page shows photographs of Scouts at work and gray.
 Each page shows photographs of Scouts at work and play.
 The pictures were taken by Queens Scouts as souvenirs of any interesting events during the past year.